JessieArr/dancers-code-blog/_posts/2020/2020-12-15-new-blog-who-dis.md

 You may notice I've completely overhauled the blog lately.
 Over the years this blog has been hosted 4 different places, and I'm hopeful this will be my last migration.

 This time it's being hosted (for free!) on [Github Pages](https://pages.github.com/), which is a really neat little service by Github.
-Essentially they will allow you to serve HTML, CSS and JS files from one of your repository as a static website.
+Essentially they will allow you to serve HTML, CSS and JS files from one of your repositories as a static website.
 And they support Jekyll compilation of Markdown and HTML templates into HTML pages as well.
 So you simply maintain your blog as a series of Markdown files.
 Easy!

 Let's talk about some of the tech in the stack!